peereflits/Articles/Programmeerparadigmas-gaan-niet-over-software/readme-en.md

 # Programming paradigms are not about software

+TL;DR; Programming paradigms aren't just about software.
+Programming paradigms are more about hardware than we think.
+A programming paradigm tries to solve a problem of the medium on which it "lives".
+It uses a language that depends on that medium.
+This medium is a part of the computer, such as memory, disk, processor, IO/(network-)cable (or even the entire computer itself in case of cloud computing).
+The problem to solve is often related to "state".
+It has almost always to do with money because the solution is (in the end) more efficient and effective.
+Read: cheaper.

 ## Introduction

 Welcome to this article.
 My name is Peereflits.
 I've been working as a software developer in IT for some 30 years now.
 In all those years I have seen a number of developments take place that, after some reflection, have settled in my brain.
 From there, this spun into a story, which I am going to tell you in this article.
 This story is about programming paradigms, a piece of its history, and the essence and consequence of these paradigms.